laravel-omaha/cat-friends/README.md

 - Copy `.env.example` to `.env`, set any necessary details such as your database user and password.
 - `php artisan key:generate`
 - `php artisan cats:fresh`

+# Meetup Presentation

+- The [Presentation Notes](PRESENTATION.md) contain the outline of the talk.

+# Finished Version

+- You may switch to the **dryrun** branch and re-run `php artisan cats:fresh` to see a finished version of the repository.